from the man

 some states use your SSN as your driver's license number, you

 can request that it be removed).
-A savvy con artist who learns your
+A savvy con artist who learns

-that a lot of folks don't think about are those pre-approved
+situation that a lot of folks don't think about are those pre-approved

 credit cards applications many people pitch in the trash.
 What